-We believe that Safety Insurance has a responsibility to both its stakeholders and the environment in which it operates, and that the effective management of ESG issues will help drive the continued success of the business.
-To that end, Safety Insurance is committed to developing environmentally and socially-conscious solutions for our employees, our community, our investors and our independent agency partners and policyholders.
+We believe that Safety Insurance has a responsibility to both its stakeholders and the environment in which it operates.
+To that end, Safety Insurance is committed to developing conscious solutions for our employees, our community, our investors and our independent agency partners and policyholders.